 Confused about all the conflicting advice on search engine optimisation (SEO)?
-Danielle Haley from Freelance SEO Essex outlines ten simple ways to improve your search ranking that you can act on today
+Danielle Haley, director of Indy Consultancy outlines ten simple ways to improve your search ranking that you can act on today

-When it comes to discovering how to improve your rankings on any of the major search engines, there is a plethora of information out there, but unfortunately a lot of it is unfounded or frankly untrue.
+When it comes to improving your search engine rankings, there's a plethora of information out there, but unfortunately a lot of it is unfounded or frankly untrue.

 It can be overwhelming to try and make sense of all this information; even experienced SEO experts sometimes struggle to know where they should spend their time and energy for the best results.